edmond-ym/mail-to-code-panel/README.md

-# Mail Code Communication Platform
+# Mail Code Communication Platform (Secret Address Mail System)

 Welcome to the Mail Code Communication Platform!
 This project is designed to provide a secure and spam-free alternative to traditional mail systems by using a unique Mail Code system for each user.